Substances | 6 min read

 Hallucinogen Use Treatment

 A compassionate, unique, and comprehensive approach is also vital for those seeking help with hallucinogen usage.
 While hallucinogens are not associated with physical dependence, their psychological impact can be profound.
-Treatment options for hallucinogen use may include psychotherapy, holistic interventions, and a supportive treatment community in the long term.
+Outpatient treatment options for hallucinogen use may include psychotherapy, holistic interventions, and a supportive treatment community in the long term.

 Recovery is Possible

 If you’re struggling with alcohol use, mushroom use, or both, help is available.
-Our team of compassionate and trained medical professionals is here to help you learn new skills and begin the recovery process from substance use.
+Our team of compassionate and trained medical professionals at the Ascendant Alcohol Detox NYC center are here to help you learn new skills and begin the recovery process from substance use.
 If you or a loved one is struggling with addiction, then contact us today to get started.

 Frequently Asked Questions About Mixing Alcohol and Mushrooms